Why Precompiles?

 Performance Optimization

-Precompiles are primarily used to optimize the performance of specific types of computations.
-Adding a new precompile can significantly reduce the computational resources required to perform certain tasks, which can improve the performance of smart contracts and decentralized applications (DApps) depending on these tasks.
+Precompiles primarily optimize the performance of specific computations.
+Introducing a new precompile can greatly reduce the computational resources required for certain tasks, thereby enhancing the performance of smart contracts and decentralized applications (DApps) that rely on these tasks.

-The SHA256 hash function (0x02) and the RIPEMD160 hash function (0x03) are examples of precompiles that significantly improve performance.
-If these functions had to be implemented in a smart contract, they would be computationally expensive and slow.
-However, as precompiles, they are executed quickly and efficiently.
+For instance, the SHA256 hash function (0x02) and the RIPEMD160 hash function (0x03) serve as examples of precompiles that significantly boost performance.
+Implementing these functions within a smart contract would be computationally expensive and slow, whereas as precompiles, they execute quickly and efficiently.

 Security

-By incorporating a function as a precompile, it is possible to leverage libraries that have been thoroughly reviewed and audited.
-This can reduce the risk of bugs and vulnerabilities, improving overall security.
+Incorporating a function as a precompile allows developers to leverage libraries that have been thoroughly reviewed and audited, thus reducing the risk of bugs and vulnerabilities, which enhances overall security.

-For example, the ModExp (0x05) precompile safely performs modular exponentiation, a complex mathematical operation used in various cryptographic functions.
+For example, the ModExp (0x05) precompile safely performs modular exponentiation, a complex mathematical operation utilized in various cryptographic functions.

 Access to Go Libraries